 Important caution: With the Sonicare for Kids sonic toothbrush, you can only use Sonicare for Kids brush heads, not other adult brush heads.
 This is the only product in the Sonicare line which has this limitation.
 So be aware of it while you decide to order this model.

 How To Recharge Your Sonicare for Kids Toothbrush?

-The Sonicare for Kids package includes a charging stand.
+The Sonicare for Kids package, among the best Sonicare toothbrush models for children, includes a charging stand.
 It’s tiny and has a plastic rod that aligns with the hole on the bottom of the toothbrush handle.
 To prevent the stand from slipping, there are 3 rubber heads for friction on the bottom of it.

 The charger works with 100-240 volts power supply.
 This means you can take the Sonicare for Kids along on trips anywhere in the world.
 It is a unique advantage only available in Sonicare for Kids and not found in other child-friendly electric toothbrushes from other brands.

 The Sonicare for Kids recharges without any wires or cords.
 Just slip the handle onto the rod on the charger and it begins to recharge, with a beep and flashing light indicating that all’s well.
 The lithium-ion battery takes around 24 hours to charge fully, and it will then work for around 2 weeks before needing another charge.